Altinn/altinn-studio-docs/content/community/changelog/app-nuget/v7/breaking-changes/_index.nb.md

 }
 ```

 1. If you haven't already: Create a new Class named `InstantiationValidator.cs` in `App/logic/Validation` and implement the interface `Altinn.App.Core.Features.IInstantiationValidator`.
-The class can be named or placed where you like, this is only a suggestion.
+The class can be named or placed wherever you like, this is only a suggestion.
    The file should look something like this now:
     ```csharp
     using System.Threading.Tasks;